 Risk warnings:

-- Avoid choosing “ultra-low-cost” clinics (which may be scams).
+- Avoid choosing “ultra-low-cost” clinics (which may be fraudulent).

-- Avoid clinics that do not provide Chinese-language services (communication issues).
+- Choose clinics that provide Chinese-language services to avoid communication issues.

 Solution: